California State Board of Pharmacy

 Pharmacist License Defense

-Each year, the California State Board of Pharmacy receives more than 2,300 complaints from consumers, insurance companies, healthcare providers, and other interested parties.
+Each year, the California State Board of Pharmacy receives thousands of complaints from consumers, insurance companies, healthcare providers, and other interested parties.

 If you’re a pharmacist facing a board investigation or disciplinary proceeding, our attorneys have the experience and resources to provide expert representation.